torsor-io/yaw/README.md

 psi0.expect(Z)         # Python syntax
 ```

-The vertical line `|` should recall conditional probability, which put differently, assigns *context*.
-Here, the state is itself a context in which to evaluate the operator.
-This is also like the pipe operator from Unix.
+The vertical line `|` should recall conditional probability, which assigns (probablistic) *context*.
+Here, the state is itself a probabilistic context in which to evaluate the operator.
+This is also like the pipe operator from `Unix`.
 Snap!

 ### Fundamental combinators